riscv/docs-dev-guide/README.md

 gem install asciidoctor <path-to-downloaded-gem>
 ```

-## Both Windows and MacOS, for pdf's and graphics
+## Both Windows and MacOS, for pdf's and bibliographies

 Install the following:

-* the asciidoctor-pdf gem, which is needed for pdf rendering.
+* asciidoctor-pdf gem, which is needed for pdf rendering.
-* the asciidoctor-diagram gem, which is needed for diagram rendering.
-* the asciidoctor-bibtex gem, which is needed for auto-creation of a bibliography from citations.
+* asciidoctor-bibtex gem, which is needed for auto-creation of a bibliography from citations.

 ```
 gem install asciidoctor-pdf
-gem install asciidoctor-diagram
 gem install asciidoctor-bibtex
 ```

-Information on making use of both diagramming and creating a bibliography and references to it, see the example.pdf in this repo.
+Information on the markup required for use of diagramming, mathemtical nottion, and creating a bibliography with references to it, see the `example.pdf` in this repo.

+##

 ## Add syntax highlighting gems for AsciiDoc output